-Submit online at http://ji.msubmit.net.
-For the initial submission, either a PDF of the entire manuscript (text, figures, and tables), or individual manuscript, figure, and table files may be uploaded to the system.
-If individual files are uploaded, the system then creates a single PDF for review purposes.
-For all revised manuscripts, individual manuscript, high-resolution figure, and table files must be uploaded to the system.
-Authors should save copies for themselves of all the files in their original formats.
-See Author Instructions at http://ji.msubmit.net for online submission requirements.
-See the Figures section for help with preparing digital art.
-The JI's online submission system requires browsers where cookies and Javascript are enabled.
+Submit online at ji.msubmit.net.

+- 1. For the initial submission of Full-Length manuscripts: - Either a PDF of the entire manuscript (text, figures, and tables), or individual manuscript, figure, and table files may be uploaded to the system.
+If individual files are uploaded, the system then creates a single PDF for review purposes. - 2.
+For Cutting Edge submissions and all revised manuscripts: - Individual manuscript, high resolution figure, and table files must be uploaded to the system.
+Authors should save copies for themselves of all the files in their original formats. - 3.
+See Author Instructions for online submission requirements. - 4.
+See the Figures section for help with preparing digital art. - 5.
+The JI's online submission system requires browsers where cookies and Javascript are enabled. - The system will ask submitters to designate the Corresponding Author. - Authors will be offered the option to include their ORCID number.